Welcome to The American Landscape

 Portrait of a Young Painter, 1938

 In the 1930's, Alexander Brook was commissioned to paint a portrait of a budding actress, Katherine Hepburn.
 Edward Glannon was Brook's apprentice.
 The day before doing the Hepburn portrait, Brook asked Glannon to pose, and painted this portrait, called Portrait of a Young Painter.
 Brook willed the painting to Glannon.
-It is currently on loan to the Portland Museum of Art in Portland, Maine.
+It is now in the collection of the Southern Alleghenies Museum of Art.
 The Hepburn portrait (which makes a cameo appearance in her movie, Woman of the Year) was stolen in the 1960's and has never resurfaced.